Honorable Fanon A. Rucker

 About Judge Rucker

-Judge Fanon A. Rucker was born and raised in the rough and tumble steel town of Gary, Indiana.
+Judge Fanon A. Rucker was born and raised in Gary, Indiana.
 He graduated from Hampton University and the University of Cincinnati College of Law.
 After completing his studies and passing the bar, Judge Rucker became a Cincinnati prosecutor.

-In his “spare” time, the judge enjoys mentoring, public speaking, writing and delivering spoken word (poetry) at local events, studying and fishing.
+In his “spare” time, the judge enjoys mentoring, public speaking, studying and fishing.
 His father, Robert D. Rucker, Jr., served for 18 years as a Justice on the Supreme Court of Indiana.
 His mother, Jacqueline Pace Rucker is a lawyer and the immediate past director of a faith-based social services agency in Harrisburg, Pa.
-Judge Rucker is married to Shawntay Rucker and he is the father of three children, two daughters and a son.
+Judge Rucker is married and is the father of three children, two daughters and a son.